molcathy/python/60-pytest.md

 **fixtures**
 : decorated function objects

-**fixture: setup code**
+**fixture - setup code**
-: code to be executed before tests to preparing the environment for tests to run e.g. initializing a class and returning the object, starting a db connection and returning the db connection
+: code to be executed before tests to prepare the environment for tests to run e.g. initializing a class and returning the object, starting a db connection and returning the db connection
-: required

-**fixture: teardown code**
+**fixture - teardown code**
-: code to be executed after tests have run to teardown the environment built by setup fixture : optional
+: code to be executed after tests have run to teardown the environment built by setup fixture

 ## testing in general
 *  necessary to make sure: